-You will present patient cases at the endocrinology, metabolism and diabetes resident/staff conferences held twice weekly, and discuss salient issues among all residents, fellows and staff.
+You present patient cases at the endocrinology, metabolism and diabetes resident-staff conferences held twice weekly, and discuss salient issues among all residents, fellows and staff.

 Division of Pediatric Endocrinology and Metabolism

-During your rotation in the Division of Pediatric Endocrinology, you will manage complicated childhood disorders pertaining to endocrinology, metabolism and diabetes.
-With specialists in pediatric and adult endocrinology, you will also provide ambulatory care at Mayo Clinic and inpatient care at Mayo Clinic Hospital, Saint Marys Campus.
-Your patient care experience will be augmented by regularly scheduled didactic courses, seminars and case conferences.
+During your rotation in the Division of Pediatric Endocrinology and Metabolism, you manage complicated childhood disorders related to endocrinology, metabolism and diabetes.
+Along with specialists in pediatric and adult endocrinology, you also provide ambulatory care at Mayo Clinic and inpatient care at Mayo Clinic Hospital, Saint Marys Campus.
+Your patient care experience is augmented by regularly scheduled didactic courses, seminars and case conferences.

 Department of Medical Genetics

-In the Department of Medical Genetics, you will gain extensive clinical experience with genetic diseases, including single gene, chromosomal, mitochondrial, multifactorial and teratogenic disorders.
-You will participate in the genetic screening of oocyte donors from the Anonymous Oocyte Donation (AOD) Program.
-You will also attend journal clubs and seminars pertaining to genetics.
+In the Department of Medical Genetics, you gain extensive clinical experience with genetic diseases, including single gene, chromosomal, mitochondrial, multifactorial and teratogenic disorders.
+You participate in the genetic screening of oocyte donors from the Anonymous Oocyte Donation Program.
+You also attend journal clubs and seminars pertaining to genetics.

-The didactic courses which would fulfill your fellowship requirements would include:
+The didactic courses that fulfill your fellowship requirements include: